Strength Training on GLP-1s: Why It’s Non-Negotiable

 I want to be clear: all movement is valuable.
 Walking is wonderful.
 Yoga supports flexibility and mental health.
 But when it comes to protecting your lean mass during active weight loss, no form of exercise comes close to resistance training.

-When you lift weights or perform bodyweight resistance exercises, you send a powerful signal to your body: this muscle is being used — don’t break it down.
+When you lift weights or perform bodyweight resistance exercises, you send a powerful signal to your body: this muscle is being used — don't break it down.
 That signal is biochemical.
 Resistance exercise activates muscle protein synthesis, the process by which your body builds and repairs muscle tissue.
-In a caloric deficit, this signal becomes absolutely critical, because without it, your body is much more likely to catabolize (break down) muscle for energy.
+In a caloric deficit, this signal becomes absolutely critical.

-Cardio, while excellent for cardiovascular health, does not provide this same protective signal.
-In fact, excessive cardio in a caloric deficit can actually accelerate muscle loss.
-This is why I tell my GLP-1 patients: if you only have three hours a week to exercise, spend them lifting.
+Cardio, while excellent for cardiovascular health, does not provide the same protective signal as resistance training.
+In fact, excessive cardio in a caloric deficit can accelerate muscle loss.
+If you only have three hours a week to exercise, spend them lifting.

 What the Evidence Tells Us